Today is the start of Ramadan; Ramadan Mubarak to many of our partners.

 Finally, we must acknowledge and thank Mellody Hobson who introduced the concept of being color brave in her TED Talk.
 Give the TED talk a watch, then listen to it again for deeper meaning.

 We are sharing the Color Brave Space format for personal use only.
-It shouldn’t be used for institutional or corporate use.
-If you want to license it to use at your organization please contact email@example.com to buy a license to use it, licensing prices are below.
-Personal use means you are using it for a meeting you are facilitating, no additional copies are made.
-Institutional use is to share with more than one copy.
+It shouldn’t be used for institutional or corporate use, including rewriting them on chart paper or projecting them.
+If you want to license it to use at your organization please contact firstname.lastname@example.org to buy a license allowing your organization to use it; licensing prices are below.
+Personal use means you are using it for a meeting you are facilitating in a personal capacity (for organizational use please see pricing guidelines below), no additional copies are made.
 Please respect these guidelines, we are sharing it in good faith and don’t want to have to pull this post because people are inappropriately using Color Brave Space.

 We have Color Brave Space table tents available in PDF format in English and Spanish, other translations may come in the future.
-The PDF is available for a small donation of $11 generic version as it is in the image or $25 custom (your mission inserted) to Southeast Seattle Education Coalition or a gift (no tax deduction) to fakequity, please email firstname.lastname@example.org for details and the PDFs.
+The PDF is available for a small donation of $11 generic version to Southeast Seattle Education Coalition or a gift (no tax deduction) to fakequity, please email email@example.com for details and the PDFs.

 2017-2018 Licensing Price Guide

-- Individual educators, single-use license, copies of the PDF cannot be shared.
-Students may print out this blog post for individual copies — $11
+- Individual educators, single-use license for personal use (not to be used for work purposes – if you wish to use it for work see prices below), copies of the PDF cannot be shared.
+Students or others in the meeting should print out this blog post for individual copies or purchase their own license — $11

 - Schools — $500